 Supervisory employees must receive additional training on recognizing substance abuse.
 The FMCSA rules define what alcohol related conduct is prohibited while performing safety sensitive functions.
-Please visit https://www.fmcsa.dot.gov/regulations/drug-alcohol-testing-program.
+Please visit FMCSA.

 Employers are responsible for the testing programs.
 (If a district contracts for its transportation the contractor, not the district, may be the employer.
 This possibility should be discussed with the contractor and the district's legal counsel.)
 Testing responsibilities can be met using district employees, contracting for services, or joining a consortium.